Adventure Trip to Canyons of the American Southwest

 Day 2

 After breakfast, we’re off on a scenic hike through Walnut Canyon where we will gaze across the curved canyon walls.
 Among the remarkable geological cliff formations of the canyon itself, the shapes of the former homes of ancient inhabitants of Walnut Canyon are easily evident.
 On a hike along the Rim Trail we’ll imagine what life was like along and within Walnut Canyon while visiting actual pueblos and walking in the steps of those who came before us.
 We’ll head up to Page, Arizona with lunch on the way.
-We’ll make a stop for a quick hike to Horseshoe Bend affording beautifully scenic photo opportunities.
+We’ll make a stop for a 2 mile hike to Horseshoe Bend affording beautifully scenic photo opportunities.
 This was carved by the Colorado River snaking its way south to the Grand Canyon.
-Then we’ll head to Antelope Slot Canyon for a short hike and to experience this beautiful slot canyon.
+Then we’ll go into town to board our jeeps to Upper Antelope Slot Canyon for a guided hike by a First Nation member.
+This beautiful slot canyon is one of the most photographed canyons in the USA.
 Over thousands of years, wind and water have formed a narrow crevice in the mesa measuring a quarter mile long and 130 feet deep.
 Breathtaking!
 We’ll head back to town for dinner at one of our favorite restaurants.
 Overnight Page.

 Day 3